acl-org/acl-2023/_pages/program/accepted.md

 **Learning Multi-Step Reasoning by Solving Arithmetic Tasks**<br>_Tianduo Wang and Wei Lu_

-**How to Distill your BERT: An Empirical Study on the Impact of Weight Initialisation and Distillation Objectives**<br>_Xinpeng Wang, Leonie Weissweiler, Hinrich Schtze and Barbara Plank_
+**How to Distill your BERT: An Empirical Study on the Impact of Weight Initialisation and Distillation Objectives**<br>_Xinpeng Wang, Leonie Weissweiler, Hinrich Schütze and Barbara Plank_

 **Zero-Shot and Few-Shot Stance Detection on Varied Topics via Conditional Generation**<br>_Haoyang Wen and Alexander Hauptmann_